jcorporation/myGPIOd/README.md

 The lua action calls user defined lua functions.
 The lua script itself is loaded on startup of myGPIOd (`lua_file` configuration setting).
 All lua functions in this file are registered and can be called with the lua action.

-Lua scripts are executed in the main thread, therefor lua scripts can block it.
+- Lua scripts are executed in the main thread, therefor lua scripts can block it.
+- The lua functions should not return any value.

 myGPIOd registers custom lua functions to provide access to the actions.
 The functions return 0 on success, else 1.